chungoid/wmap/README.md

 # WMAP: Wi-Fi Monitoring and Analysis Platform

-WMAP is a modular tool for capturing, parsing, and analyzing Wi-Fi traffic, with support for WPA-SEC integration.
+WMAP is a modular tool for capturing, parsing, and analyzing Wireless Traffic.

 ## Installation